brokolja/lovedoc/README.md

 LOcal development of liVE projects like a DOC.

-Tested: OSX

-Status: Alpha - Testers welcome
+Semver: 0.1.0

 ## Description

 Lovedoc makes it possible for you to develop local but see your changes applied to the livesite immediately.
-Therefore the livesite will be proxied to your localhost and you can use a jQuery like syntax to apply html,js,css files to it.
 The code you apply will be added to the real sourcecode by manipulation of the http-response so you can define the order of your scripts/stylesheets and inject html exactly where you want it.
 Also lovedoc overlays your local directory on top of the livesites one so you can load resources like images from your local directory or overwrite resources from the livesite with local ones.
-You can even overlay all your sites live assets with local assets and edit them without uploading/pushing on every change.
+You can even overlay all your sites live assets with local assets and edit them without uploading on every change.

 ## How it works

 After installation you can use lovedoc in your terminal.
 Simply put a lovedoc.json file in some directory and it will be read by lovedoc when started.
 Depending on the operations you defined in lovedoc.json you will see them applied to the livesite on your localhost at a predefined port.
 Also your local folder will overlay the livesite.

 ## Installation